HaiVyNGUYEN/margin_compact_loss/README.md

 # Large Margin Discriminative Loss for Classification

-This Repo contains all the files related to train models with our proposes loss function and for conducting experiments in the related paper.
+This Repo contains all the files related to train models with our proposed loss function and for conducting experiments in the related paper.

 ## Dependencies